 The bottom term, H+, is the ion whose concentration determines how acidic water is, and is the "H" in pH (potential of hydrogen).
 This is significant, as it tells us that the ORP measurement is influenced by the pH of the water being tested.

 (Note: although pH means "potential of hydrogen", pH represents the concentration of the hydrogen ion, H+, not H2 gas)

-Both species of hydrogen contribute to the final ORP reading, producing a small corresponding voltage potential (based upon their relative concentrations) at the electrode contained within the meter's probe.
-The meter amplifies and compares the voltage measurement with an internal reference, and displays a digital reading (usually in "millivolts").
-However, while the dissolved H2 gas is responsible for the negative ORP reading, the magnitude of the reading does not directly correlate with the amount of dissolved H2 gas in the water, and cannot be used as an accurate "measurement" of the dissolved H2 concentration.
+Both species of hydrogen contribute to the final ORP reading, producing a small corresponding voltage potential at the electrode (based upon their relative concentrations and # of electrons) contained within the meter's probe assembly.
+The meter amplifies and compares the voltage measurement against an internal reference, and displays a digital reading (usually in "millivolts").
+However, while the dissolved H2 gas (a reducing agent) is responsible for the negative ORP reading, the magnitude of the reading does not directly correlate with the amount of dissolved H2 gas in the water, and cannot be used as an accurate "measurement" of the dissolved H2 concentration.
+It is also

-It is also important to note that, just because water has a negative ORP, this does not necessarily mean the water will have any therapeutic benefit.
+important to note that, just because water has a negative ORP, this does not necessarily mean the water will have any therapeutic benefit.
 There are many other compounds (some toxic) which, when dissolved in water, can produce a negative ORP reading.
-In order to know whether or not there may be therapeutic benefit, the particular compound producing the negative ORP (redox couple) must be specificallyidentified.
+In order to know whether or not there may be therapeutic benefit, the particular compound producing the negative ORP (redox couple) must be specifically identified.
 Based upon published research, we know that H2 gas, the source of the negative ORP, is a therapeutic agent.